 Note: If you’re not able to provide an original at your local branch and you’re sending in documents by post, you must provide originals of 2 of the documents listed above.

-Your Photo ID needs to be in date within 4 weeks for all in-app applications
+Your Photo ID needs to be in date within 30 calendar days for all in-app applications

 Proof of Address